1990 Football League Cup final: Summary

 Neither side entered the final in a good run of form.
-Nottingham Forest had only won one of their last 10, while Oldham - who had at one time been bidding for promotion to the Top Flight, and had gone all the way to the semi finals in the FA Cup, before losing a replay against Manchester United - had gone 16 games without a win in the league since December.
+Nottingham Forest had only won one of their last 10, while Oldham - who had at one time been bidding for promotion to the Top Flight, and had gone all the way to the semi-finals in the FA Cup, before losing a replay against Manchester United - had won only four league matches since December.
 Forest were the cup holders and the favourites, but from the off Oldham showed far more attacking intent and nearly took the lead in the 1st minute when Neil Adams' cross into the box fooled the Forest keeper Sutton and nearly dipped under the bar.
 The 1st half fluctuated between excitement and tedium at times, but most attacking intent came from Second Division Oldham, who pressured the Forest back line and could consider themselves unlucky that their endeavour didn't result in a lead at half time.
 Andy Ritchie had a shot tipped over the bar, while Holden saw his shot from a corner blocked on the line.
 Forest, by comparison, created few openings, and seemed overwhelmed by the heat in what was a sweltering day.
 The few chances they did have included a corner where Hodge's header forced a save from the Latics keeper Rhodes in the 6th minute, and a shot by Parker in the 28th minute that saw Rhodes dive to his left to prevent a certain goal.

 An exciting 2nd half saw Oldham continue their pressure as Forest struggled to get out of their own half.
 Frankie Bunn had a chance to put Oldham ahead when a looping ball was crossed in, but his shot skied well over.
 But from the resulting goal kick downfield Forest caught Oldham cold, with a flick on header falling to Nigel Clough who passed the ball to Jemson, who ran into the box and fired left of the Latics keeper Rhodes.
 Rhodes dived the wrong way to his right, but his feet blocked the ball, but Jemson was in to put away his effort at the 2nd time of asking and Nottingham Forest were 1-0 up with only 2 minutes of the 2nd half played.
 For the next 15 minutes Forest then dominated play as they attempted to extend their lead and put the game to bed.
 Parker had a great chance to score in the 50th min when running at goal from a misdirected Oldham clearance from a throw in, forcing Rhodes to handle outside his area.
 Jemson also had a chance to double his lead when he turned his marker Earl Barratt before running at goal, barging past Barlow and curling a shot to the keeper's right to force a save.